MeterianHQ/api-samples-python/README.md

 # Python sample API scripts
-A set of sample calls to the Meterian API in Python: use simple python scripts to leverage the power of the [Meterian API](http://api.meterian.io)
+A set of sample calls to the Meterian API in Python: use simple python scripts to leverage the power of the [Meterian API](http://api.meterian.io).
+You will need to install the 'requests' python library ( `pip3 install requests` ).

 ## You will need a token to use these tools!